 Each time an employee leaves, it can be a significant setback to bottom lines.
 Replacing a salaried employee costs an average of six to nine months’ salary.
 Now, with the Great Resignation in effect, potential turnover expenses have doubled over the last 20 months.

 Payers are uniquely positioned to help improve retention rates for employer groups with a robust, accessible benefits program.
 While perks such as catered lunches or special events lose their ability to attract and retain talent, benefits and wellness programs are more highly prized than ever.

-Member satisfaction is key: happy, healthy employees are more likely to stay with a company, and employers are more likely to invest in rich benefits that increase productivity and revenue while containing costs.
+Member satisfaction is key to surviving the challenges brought about by the Great Resignation.
+Happy, healthy employees are more likely to stay with a company, and employers are more likely to invest in rich benefits that increase productivity and revenue, while containing costs.

-Engaged members means higher retention
+Engaged members lead to higher retention

-For completing an Annual Whole Health Evaluation, employees are given a $600 credit toward their HSA accounts.
-While the monetary incentive is appealing, the overarching goal is to introduce members to the breadth of whole health services they can expect from this advanced primary care model.
+For completing an Annual Whole Health Evaluation, employees receive a $600 credit toward their Health Savings Accounts.
+While the monetary incentive is appealing, the overarching goal of the program is to introduce members to the breadth of whole health services they can expect from this advanced primary care (APC) model.
 Once they are invested and engaged, the rate of retention rises.

 How APC impacts engagement

 According to Todd Katz, executive vice president, Group Benefits, at MetLife, “In the past, there was a clear delineation between work and life.
 That line is now blurred with work and life overlapping more than ever before.
 As this happens, employees are looking to their employers to help them with their overall wellness needs ...
 As employees have more non-traditional workplace options available to them, it will become increasingly important that employers prioritize holistic wellness to drive employee engagement and loyalty in this new era.”